igor-alexandrov/paperclip-aws/README.md

 # Storage module to official 'aws-sdk' gem for Amazon S3 #

-'paperclip-aws' is a full featured storage module that supports all S3 locations (US, European and Tokio) without any additional hacking.
+'paperclip-aws' is a full featured storage module that supports all S3 locations (American, European and Japanese) without any additional hacking.

 ## Features ##

 * supports US, European and Japanese S3 instances;
 * supports both `http` and `https` urls;
 * supports expiring urls;
+* supports different permissions for each Paperclip style;
 * can generate urls for `read`, `write` и `delete` operations;
 * correctly sets content-type of uploaded files;
 * **supports amazon server side encryption** (thanks to [pvertenten](https://github.com/pvertenten));